 Here are a few of the reasons why you should make getting your contracts sorted a top priority:

-If you choose not to set out your contracts in writing, you miss out on a chance to be very specific about what you expect from your team.
+If you choose not to set out your contracts in writing, you miss out on a chance to be very specific about what you expect from your team (and to be more in line with HR compliance).
 There’s a whole host of reasons why that is a mistake.

-If you need any of your business operations to remain confidential, for example, then the employment contract is the place to make that clear.
+If you need any of your business operations to remain confidential, then the employment contract is where you'll make that clear.
 This not only makes that expectation obvious but also helps protect your company from a legal standpoint.

 Alternatively, you might want to make clear any agreements around intellectual property.
 Otherwise, some companies use contracts to set out non-competition rules, ensuring that ex-employees do not set up competing companies immediately after leaving the business.

 All of these things need to be explicitly stated in a contract – if it’s not, then you can’t rely on being protected.

 2) It gives everyone clarity and peace of mind